Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

   For example, clocks on different computers which are used to coordinate processes are not synchronized; when a message is delayed longer than a threshold period, etc.
 - Byzantine failures: This captures several types of faulty behaviors including data corruption or loss, failures caused by malicious programs, etc.

-Our goal is to design a distributed system with the characteristics listed above (faulttolerant, highly available, recoverable, etc.), which means we must design for failure.
+Our goal is to design a distributed system with the characteristics listed above (fault tolerance, highly available, recoverable, etc.), which means we must design for failure.

 ### Faults and Partial Failures